akcorut/kGWASflow/README.md

   kgwasflow run -t 16 -c path/to/custom_config.yaml

-3. Run kGWASflow with user defined output directory:
+3. Run kGWASflow with user defined working directory:

-  kgwasflow run -t 16 --output path/to/output_dir
+  kgwasflow run -t 16 --work-dir path/to/work_dir

 4. Run kGWASflow in dryrun mode to see what tasks would be executed: